ewolff/microservice-istio/HOW-TO-RUN.md

 virtualservice.networking.istio.io/order created
 ```

-It creates Pods based on the Docker images created before.
+The script creates Pods based on the Docker images created
+before.
 Pods might
 contain one or
 many Docker containers.
-In this case, each Pod contains just one
+In this case, each Pod contains one
-Docker container.
+Docker container with the microservice and another one with Istio
+infrastructure is created automatically.

 Note: The Postgres installation is very limited i.e. it is not ensured
 that data survives restarts or changes in the cluster.
 However, for a demo
 this should be enough and it simplifies the setup.

-Also services are created.
+Also Kubernetes services are created.
 Services have a clusterwide unique IP
-adress and a DNS entry.
+address and a DNS entry.
 Service can use many Pods to do load
 balancing.
 To actually view the services:

 * Run `kubectl get services` to see all services: